lorisleiva/solana-wallets-vue/README.md

 ## Contributing to this package

-To run the package locally, run `yarn demo`.
+To run the package locally, run `yarn demo:local`.